About OMIs

 3DS OUTSCALE provides official OMIs, that are created and supported by 3DS OUTSCALE, as well as OMIs from OUTSCALE Marketplace, that are created and supported by seller partners from 3DS OUTSCALE’s trusted ecosystem.

-3DS OUTSCALE cannot guarantee the proper functioning of instances launched from non-official sources. |
+3DS OUTSCALE cannot guarantee the proper functioning of VMs created from non-official sources. |

 3DS OUTSCALE ensures that the content of official OMIs is up-to date.
-However, once an instance is launched using one of these OMIs, you are responsible for updating your run-time environment. |
+However, once a VM is created using one of these OMIs, you are responsible for updating your run-time environment. |

 Two architectures are available for OMIs: